zachpino/generative-design-workshop-s20/week02/README.md

 More complex parameters might allow for material selection, overall (non-conic) form, handle shape and size, lip geometry, styling and surface finish, ethical decisions about the  environmental impact of its manufacture and social condition of its fabricators, intended product lifespan...
 And, at some point, this parameter expansion would yield a definition capable of generating bowls, plates, vases, and carafes as well as the original mug.

-How might we begin to parameterize something like a subscription service in this same way?
+How might we begin to parameterize something like a subscription video service or telemedicine in this same way?

 -----